 The yellow triangle with the exclamation point symbol means that some networking problem was reported to that user on the Landing Page.
 Jigsaw carries that information into the session to show that this Attendee could experience problems due to network issues.
 Please note that this isn’t the feature where Jigsaw turns the attendee's name “orange” or "red", instead this symbol is related with the specific tests that are performed on the Landing page (details in the What is Checked on the Landing Page section of this article).

 If a user has connection issues from within a session, the user and the others in the session will see that user's name turn either Orange or Red (9/20/2021: Temporarily disabled as we work on speed and efficiency based on Media Room Latency).
 Jigsaw is set to inform the user when Latency (Ping Delay/Stream) values reach a certain strength that may cause a less than desirable experience in Jigsaw.
 The user's name in the Attendee's List will turn:

 - Orange when the Latency > 450 ms

 - Red when the Latency > 1050 ms

 The user can attempt to use Refresh My Connection to see if this will reset the connection to the session.
-The user's name will briefly turn Orange (approximately 10-15 seconds until the next Ping text is performed) while Jigsaw update according to the current Latency.
+The user's name will briefly turn Orange (approximately 10-15 seconds until the next Ping test is performed) while Jigsaw updates according to the current Latency.